ibm-cloud-docs/ibm-cloud-provider-for-terraform/setup_cli.md

       ```
       {: codeblock}

       If you are using Terraform modules, the shared Terraform block should be used in all the module folders.
-You can refer the Terraform provider block from the [provider registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest).
+You can refer the Terraform provider block from the [provider registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest){: external}.
       {: note}

 ### Terraform v0.12.x